Search

 Because of the importance of the Eagle Scout award, a unanimous decision must be reached as to the Scout’s qualifications.
 If a unanimous decision is not reached, a new review may be convened at the request of the applicant, the unit leader, or the unit committee.
 The review should take approximately 30 to 40 minutes.

 Eagle Scout courts of honor are fully developed celebrations recognizing Scouts who have attained Scouting’s highest rank.
-The Scout is free to plan and conduct a court of honor after receiving confirmation of approval by the BSA National Advancement Committee.
+The Scout is free to plan and conduct a court of honor after receiving confirmation of approval by the Scouting America National Advancement Committee.

 Ordering Cakes

-When ordering a cake for your Scout’s court of honor, the bakery will request a trademark release to use any trademarks of the Boy Scouts of America (Eagle Scout emblem, Fleur de Lis, etc.).
+When ordering a cake for your Scout’s court of honor, the bakery will request a trademark release to use any trademarks of Scouting America (Eagle Scout emblem, Fleur de Lis, etc.).
 Please contact Gina Sherrill by email or by phone at (317) 813-7065.
 You will be asked for:

 1. Name and address of the bakery